pratush07/drip-campaign/README.md

+# Drip-Campaign

+Drip campaigns a set of marketing emails that will be sent out automatically on a schedule.
 Contains APIs for starting a drip campaign.
 User can sign in from their gmail account.

 1. Install redis : sudo apt-get install redis-server
 2. Install all the dependencies : pip install -r requirements.txt